How to be a daughter AND an adult (DAY 01/10)

 I am a daughter and an adult.
 The former I became in a spark, while the latter has been a long road.
 And breathing life into both at the same time is a delicate dance, I've learned.

 Hug your mom and your dad (or both of your moms/dads...or your single parent, or your parental figure.)
 The power of touch is boundless and underrated in our culture of GO HARDER-GO FURTHER-GO IT ON YOUR OWN.
-When I was working my soul off as an architect in NYC, I would go days without experiencing meaningful touch (crammed on a subway train, forced into "stranger snuggling" didn't count).
+When I was working my soul off as an architect in NYC, I would go days without experiencing meaningful touch (and being crammed on a subway train, forced into "stranger snuggling" didn't count).

 *Disclaimer* I am officially a touchy-feely person.
 A massive believer in the power of a pat on the back, a held hand, a high five, a kiss, and certainly a hug.
 (I trust the internet, and it told me that touch is my #1 Love Language.)
 I understand, respect, and relish that we all have varying degrees of comfort with physical touch.
 But "Love/Belonging" is a fundamental human need, according to Maslow's Heirarchy.